flukadocker/F4D/README.md

 These scripts allow to install and run Fluka and Flair inside a Docker container in any OS where Docker can be installed.
 The idea is derived by the scripts developed and maintained by V. Boccone at https://github.com/drbokko/fedora_27-fluka

-# Creating your personal Fluka User ID.
+# Creating your personal Fluka User ID

 In order to be able to download and use Fluka, you must register on the Fluka website [fluka.org](https://www.fluka.org/fluka.php?id=secured_intro).
 With the registration you will get your personal Fluka User ID (fuid-XXXX) and the corresponding password.
 Later, you will have to provide the Fluka User ID and password doring the installation.